 March 18, 2018.
 3 pm.

-I sit with many unanswered questions.
-Will the much revered, much feared, much misunderstood, much adored institution of “Shakespeare” be welcome?
-This could easily take a nose dive.
-I have doubts that the way we do Shakespeare in Los Angeles with kids will have the same impact when introduced to Botswana children.
-But it will be Shakespeare the only way I know how — on its feet and out loud!
-I’m told the village has no internet, periodic electricity, only huts, donkeys and cows, one very basic store and one “bar” – a room where men play pool and drink beer.
+I sit here with many unanswered questions.
+Will the much revered, much feared Institution of “Shakespeare” be adaptable?
+(I already know the answer, but I’m still cautious) It easily take a nose dive.
+The way we do Shakespeare in Los Angeles is successful because it’s big, loud, on its feet.
+This should translate anywhere.
+I’m told the village has no internet, periodic electricity, small huts, donkeys and cows, one “bar” – a room where men play pool and drink beer.
 I will be the stranger from the industrialized world.
-Who cares about Shakespeare when they need air conditioners, plumbing, and clean water?
-What kind of nerve was this?
-I know one thing without even being in Africa – the idea of connecting people through theater arts can be as vital as any basic physical necessity.
-People who have “everything,” and people who have “nothing,” both need a reason to get out of bed…
+Who cares about Shakespeare when they have to deal with heat, rain, plumbing, clean water?
+What nerve!
+How presumptuous!
+Go spread more Western Culture…I question our reasons for going.
+It always comes back to one thing – connecting people with each other – through the tools of theater is universal.
+Art making hits us at our core – and can be as critical as any basic physical necessity.
+People who have everything and people who have nothing both need a reason to get out of bed…